Wimbledon unwilling to 'benefit Russian propaganda'

 Men's world number two Daniil Medvedev of Russia and women's world number four Aryna Sabalenka of Belarus are the highest-ranked players to be affected.

-Russian world number 15 Anastasia Pavlyuchenkova - who called for the war to stop earlier this year - and 18th-ranked Victoria Azarenka of Belarus will also miss out.
+Russian world number 15 Anastasia Pavlyuchenkova - who called for the war to stop earlier this year - and 17th-ranked Victoria Azarenka of Belarus will also miss out.

 What else was announced about this year's Championships?